Wiselab2/findPhasiRNAs/README.md

 Positive Windows: Windows that abide by the 3 following rules are called positive windows:
 •	Contains at least 10 unique reads
 •	More than half of the reads should be ‘L’ nt long
-•	At least three unique reads falling into the phase registers (Not sure how important this point is – may choose to ignore it)
+•	At least three unique reads falling into the phase registers

 Phased and non-phased locations: The vertical arrow indicates the start site for the small RNA used to determine the phased and non-phased positions.
 21 phased sites relative to the start site are indicated as black vertical bars.
 Four hundred forty non-phased sites relative to the start site are indicated as grey.
 In this paper [4], they have considered the two strands separately which is why there are more phased sites.
 In our case there will be ‘m’ phased sites in a window.